-- Hold your piping bag at a direct 90 degree angle and squeeze.
-Release pressure and pull your piping bag away from the cake.
+- Hold the piping bag at a direct 90-degree angle and squeeze.
+Release pressure and pull the piping bag away from the cake.

 To pipe the swirl border:

-- Hold the piping bag at a bit of an angle and squeeze with constant pressure as your move your piping bag in a swirling fashion.
+- Hold the piping bag at a bit of an angle and squeeze with constant pressure as you move your piping bag in a swirling fashion.

 This one is up there with the swirl border as one of my favorites.
 It just makes for such a pretty cake and it’s so simple to do.